The Babendreier Papers

 “Babendreier’s every breath was a lie.
 He could buy you and sell you.
 He left a body almost every place he went.
 Men, women, children.
 He saw no difference.
 Attempted rape, strangle and take your identity.
 Send a wife flowers under her dead husband’s name.
 I saw a man stabbed so many times he bled through the mattress.
 Damn floor was soaked.
 At one point, Babendreier was eight people, but he was impotent.
 The young guests in the Babendreier cellar, however, filed in one by one.
 Between 1999 and 2002 the makeshift, self-contained unit became the final home for Jojoe Bosquez.
 An eight-year old last seen leaving Sunday school in Silver Spring, Washington DC.”

-I was lying in the darkest darkness, unable to respond to my partner.
+I was lying in the darkness unable to respond to my partner.
 The problem might have been tiredness but tiredness rises internally and eventually tends to make one sleepy.
 This felt different.
 A tiredness coming through time and space.
 Suddenly there is nothing to say.
 I opened my mouth to say that.
 But the need fell away, and I did not.

 I passed through the door, pulling a spare, undressed duvet behind me and I rolled inside it on the office couch.
 That is all I can do.